samjulien/blog/_posts/2018-06-26-build-and-authenticate-an-emberjs-3-application.markdown

 ---
 layout: post
-title: "Authenticate an EmberJS 3 Application"
+title: "Build and Authenticate an EmberJS 3 Application"
-description: "Learn how to authenticate an EmberJS 3 Single Page Application with Auth0."
+description: "Learn how to build and authenticate an EmberJS 3 Single Page Application"
-date: 2018-mm-dd 8:30
+date: 2018-06-26 8:30
-category: Technical guide, Ember
+category: Technical Guide, Frontend, Ember
 banner:
   text: "Auth0 makes it easy to add authentication to your EmberJS application."
 author: